hassaan4584/Swiftjective-C/_posts/2020-01-15-Spend-Stack-Best-In-Class.md

 ◎ `accessibilityIgnoresInvertColors` where needed. <br />
 ◉ Respects reduced motion and blurring where needed. <br />
 ◉ Adaptive to all content sizes (i.e. dynamic type). <br />
-◉ Uses `readableContentGuide` for view that are predominently text based. <br />
+◉ Uses `readableContentGuide` for view that are predominantly text based. <br />
 ◎ Color contrast is 7:1 or better. <br />
 ◉ Supported smart color inversion elegantly. <br />
 ◉ Bar button items supply a crisp landscape and large content size image. <br />